 Join us on Saturday, December 9th, 2023, from 2:00 - 4:00 p.m.
 MST for a Public Exhibition at Grand Canyon National Park Headquarters (20 South Entrance Road).
 Annie will be exhibiting an eight-foot hand-painted Mayan codex that represents her take on the water crisis in the Southwest.
 During her time in residence over the summer, McCone-Lopez also worked with Grand Canyon Summer School to create codices based on the same theme.
 The student codices will be displayed alongside Annie’s.
 There will be an Artist Talk at 2:30 p.m. and light appetizers will be served.
 This event is free and open to the public.

 Support this program

-The Artist in Residence Program is made possible because of support and grants from Grand Canyon Conservancy.
-Donations to this program will help fund future residents and educational programming around Grand Canyon's cultural and aesthetic legacy through art.
+The Artist in Residence Program is made possible because of support and grants to Grand Canyon Conservancy.
+Donations of any amount help fund future artists, innovators, and visionaries whose work will grow the cultural and historical legacy of Grand Canyon National Park.